Brad Henry: Budget proposals

 Governor Henry submitted the following budgets to the Oklahoma Legislature:

 2004, 2005, 2006, 2007, 2008, 2009, 2010, and 2011.

-Legacy
+Post-gubernatorial career

-Henry was widely expected to be named President of the University of Central Oklahoma.
+Henry was seen as a candidate for President of the University of Central Oklahoma.
 However, the state's largest newspapers, The Daily Oklahoman and The Tulsa World, both editorialized against the appointment of Henry as UCO president by the UCO Board of Regents, which was appointed by Henry.
 Another candidate, Don Betz, was named to the position.
 Henry was considered a likely choice to be Dean of the Oklahoma City University School of Law.
 However, U.S. Federal Magistrate Valerie Couch was appointed.
 As governor, Henry appointed 5 members of the Oklahoma Supreme Court and delivered the 2010 commencement address at the OCU School of Law.

-Henry has strong experience as Oklahoma Senate Judiciary Chairman, OU Law Review Editor and considerable skills in fundraising.
+In 2013, supporters had asked Henry to run in the 2014 elections against incumbent Republican governor Mary Fallin, but he declined.
+However, Henry said the term limit initiative voters passed didn't apply to him as he had already been term limited by the State Constitution before the proposition was approved.
+Henry was considered a contender for the 2014 U.S. Senate Special Election, but ultimately did not run.
+He would also be sought out for the election for a full term 2 years later, but again, was not a candidate.